OldNGreyBMR/securepay-xml/install-guide.md

 BMH  changes
 ============
-Amendments made to be compatible with Zen Cart 157c and 157d and PHP 8.0 (also works with zen cart 1.5.6a and PHP 7.3) see file changelog.md for all changes
+Amendments made to be compatible with Zen Cart 158 and 157d and PHP 8.0 and PHP 8.1 2022-08-20  modified lang file for zc158

+2022 Zen Cart 157c includes\modules\payments\includes\modules\payments\
+    securepayxml.php and securepay_xml_api.php
+    modified to only pass invoice enumber as txnid

+see file changelog.md for all changes

 Dependencies:
 --------------
-Zen Cart 1.5.6a or greater to 157d
+Zen Cart 1.5.7d or greater to 158
-PHP 7.3.14 or or PHP 8.0
+PHP 8.0 or PHP 8.1
 cURL

 "SecurePay XML API" Installation Guide for Zen Cart 1.5.7